fatalaa/JFGPullToRefresh/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+iOS 7.1 is the minimum supported deployment target.

 ## Installation